Number of Periods Calculator (Click Here or Scroll Down)

 The first step is to divide both sides by PV which would show as

-From here we will use logarithms and multiply both sides by ln which would show
+From here we will use logarithms and take the ln of both sides which would show

 From here, both sides of this formula can be divided by ln(1+r) which will equal the formula shown at the top of this page.